 After not having a screenplay produced since Good Will Hunting, Damon co-wrote the indie flick Gerry with Ben Affleck's younger brother Casey.
 The two writers also starred in the film, about two men lost in the desert but the film was largely ignore by movie audiences.
 He went on to star in the Hollywood blockbuster The Bourne Identity (2002) as Jason Bourne and then reprised his role in The Bourne Supremacy (2004).

 He received his second Academy Award acting nomination in 2010 for his supporting role in Invictus (2009).
 He has continued to appear in a long list of films including 2011's Contagion, We Bought a Zoo and The Adjustment Bureau.
 He also starred in and co-wrote the screenplay for the 2013 drama Promised Land.
-He most recently appeared in Elysium (2013) and in The Monuments Men (2014) alongside George Clooney.
+He appeared in Elysium (2013) and in The Monuments Men (2014) alongside George Clooney.
 More recently, he starred in The Martian (2015), Matt won his first acting Golden Globe award and earned him his first Oscar nomination in the Best Actor category.

 Matt married Luciana Barroso on December 9, 2005 at New York City Hall.
 They have two daughters Isabella (b.
 2006) and Gia (b.
 2008).